 The investment objective of the VA International Value Portfolio is to achieve long-term capital appreciation.
 The Portfolio seeks to achieve its investment objective by purchasing the securities of large non-U.S. companies which the Advisor determines to be value stocks at the time of the purchase.
-Securities are considered value stocks primarily because a company's shares have a low price in relation to their book value.
-In assessing value, the Advisor may consider additional factors, such as price to cash flow or price to earnings ratios, as well as economic conditions and developments in the issuer's industry.
-The Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, value, profitability, and other factors that the Advisor determines to be appropriate.
-In assessing profitability, the Advisor may consider different ratios, such as that of earnings or profits from operations relative to book value or assets.
-The criteria the Advisor uses for assessing value or profitability are subject to change from time to time.
-The Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company, that the Advisor believes to be negatively impacted by environmental, social or governance factors (including accounting practices and shareholder rights) to a greater degree relative to other issuers.
+The Advisor may overweight certain stocks, including smaller companies, lower relative price stocks and/or higher profitability stocks within the largecap value segment of developed ex U.S. markets.
+An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
+In assessing relative price, the Advisor may consider additional factors, such as price to cash flow or price to earnings ratios.
+The Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, relative price, profitability, and other factors that the Advisor determines to be appropriate.
+In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
+The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.
 As of the date of this Prospectus, the Portfolio may invest in the securities of large companies associated with Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, the Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland and the United Kingdom (collectively, the "Approved Markets").
 The Advisor will determine, in its discretion, when and whether to invest in countries that have been authorized as Approved Markets, depending on a number of factors, including, but not limited to, asset growth in the Portfolio, constraints imposed in Approved Markets, and other characteristics of each country's markets.
 The Investment Committee of the Advisor may designate other countries as Approved Markets for investment in the future, in addition to the countries identified above, or the Investment Committee may remove one or more countries from the list of Approved Markets.
 Although the Advisor does not intend to purchase securities not associated with an Approved Market, the Portfolio may acquire such securities in connection with corporate actions or other reorganizations or transactions with respect to securities that are held by the Portfolio from time to time.
 In addition, the Portfolio may continue to hold investments in countries that are not currently designated as Approved Markets, but had been authorized for investment in the past, and may reinvest distributions received in connection with such existing investments in such previously Approved Markets.
 (For a description of the securities approved for investment, see "Approved Markets").